 Overlooked Bank Earnings From Last Week

-With that in mind, there were many smaller banks that reported earnings last week.
+With that in mind, there were many smaller banks that reported earnings last week that you may have missed.
 Though not the same size as the "too big to fail banks," they are all still important to the overall health of the banking sector.
-Here's how five such smaller banks did during the recently completed quarter:
+Here's how five banks did during the recently completed quarter:

 Inside the earnings

 BancorpSouth exceeded expectations despite a pre-tax mortgage valuation adjustment of $3.2 million.
 This was offset by a record level of mortgage production, which generated $16.8 million in revenue.
 Furthermore, nonperforming loans declined by $115.5 million from the same quarter last year, accounting for 2.85% of total loans and leases.
 If the bank can continue having quarters like this, they may be able to move past paying a nominal quarterly dividend of $0.01 per share, though it may be some time before they return to the $0.22 per share last paid in 2010.